Moderne Gentleman vs. Halfday – Comparing the Garment Duffles

 According to the MG site, its bag can hold a suit up to 45 Long.
 As for Halfday, it says its garment section can accommodate a suit up to 50 Regular.
 In terms of dimensions, the Halfday is listed as 22″ x 12″ x 12″.
 Compare to the Moderne Gentleman’s 22″ x 12″ x 9″ measurement… and you’ll see that only one number is different.
 For what it’s worth, the TSA’s max carry-on dimensions are officially 22″ x 14″ x 9″.

-Since I found the Halfday bag to be a bit too big for my liking (at least for air travel), I prefer the size of the MG overall.
-Of course, I’d be remiss if I didn’t mention that Halfday now also offers a Compact version of its bag, which is the same price as the Original.
+Since I found the original Halfday bag to be a bit too big for my liking (at least for air travel), I prefer the size of the MG overall.
+Of course, I’d be remiss if I didn’t mention that Halfday now also offers a smaller 40L version of its bag, which is also $10 less than the 45L model.
 But, since I haven’t tried that one for myself, I’ll pick MG here.

 open MG Travel Duffle bag with clothes